-Advisors are expected to attend a majority of the 4-5 board meetings held each year, as well as meetings or calls of the committees to which they belong.
+Advisors are expected to attend a majority of the board meetings held each year, as well as meetings or calls of the committees to which they belong.
 We also expect advisors to attend and help produce the Annual Conference and other events.
-In an advisor’s first year, it is mandatory that s/he be able to attend the annual planning retreat (this year scheduled for June 4-6, 2017 in Kennebunkport, ME).
+In an advisor’s first year, it is mandatory that they be able to attend the annual planning retreat (this year scheduled for June 10-11, 2024 in Kennebunk, Maine).
 If a potential advisor cannot attend the retreat, we recommend they postpone applying to the following year.

 You will need to be sure that your organization or employer will permit you the time away from your regular work to participate in NEFHS activities.
 Because our directors and advisors come from all over New England, travel is likely to be involved in attending meetings and events.
-You (or your organization) will also be expected to pay for your lodging, meals, and event registrations for the conference and retreat and any other events.
-All directors and advisors will need to register for the conference and pay the registration fees; there is no discount to the Annual Conference or other events.
-Registration fees and hotel and travel costs for both the conference and retreat average $1,000-2,000 per year.
+You (or your organization) will also be expected to pay for your lodging and meals for the conference and retreat and any other events.
+Hotel and travel costs for the conference, retreat, and board meetings average $1,000 per year.

 What is the process for becoming an advisor?